gookarthik/Hii/README.md

 	Client Registration
 	--

-	-  After running above project, we have to do client registration with local url http://localhost:8080/bulk-data-api/view/clients.html  with following details
+	-  Once project is running, we have to do client registration with local url http://localhost:8080/bulk-data-api/view/clients.html with following details
 	- Registring New Client
 	```
 		UserName 	abc123